testing-library/testing-library-recorder-extension/README.md

 | `waitForElement`    | `await waitFor(() => element)`                                                                       |
 | `waitForExpression` | `await waitFor(() => expression)`                                                                    |

 \* Only one `navigate` step is allowed per test because `jest-environment-url` must load pages since `jsdom` does not support navigation.
+Without any `navigate` steps, you'll need to edit your test to manually load the DOM.

 ## Inspiration